 Working with internationally renowned sculptor Carl Payne, Lidice Lives is creating a three-part installation entitled “LEGACY” as the centrepiece for the land at Morley Street in Hanley, which is to be turned into a garden celebrating the concepts of rebirth and the values of friendship, empathy, and cooperation

 Says Carl, “Its concept is based around the vision, compassion, and steadfastness of Sir Barnett Stross, embracing the strength and determination of the mining community.
 As I came to reflect on Lidice, it seemed remarkably easy to create symbolism and reflect Stoke’s situation: Stoke-on-Trent had just experienced a massive shock with the Sneyd Pit Disaster, for example.”

-“The Legacy sculpture will provide the centrepiece from which the rest of the garden will flow, and the central hope is there’ll be donations from communities who share an association with Lidice and therefore an interest in promoting peace and friendship.
-Already the community of Lidice has promised to send a piece of civic artwork.”
-Alan Gerrard – Lidice Lives
+“The Legacy sculpture will provide the centrepiece from which the rest of the garden will flow, and the central hope is that there’ll be donations from communities who share an association with Lidice and therefore an interest in promoting peace and friendship.
+Already, the community of Lidice has promised to send a piece of civic artwork.”

-Unfortunately, earlier this year Carl passed away, suddenly.
+Sadly, early in 2020, Carl passed away suddenly.
 Out of a mark of respect for Carl and his family, the project has been put into a state of hiatus.
-When the project resumes and finally completes the results will stand as a testament to his work, vision and sensibilities, which we know spliced so seamlessly with ours.
+When the project resumes and is finally completed, the results will stand as a testament to his work, vision, and sensibilities, which we know were spliced so seamlessly with ours.